vitalishapovalov/jest-decorated/docs/react/ComponentProvider.md

 ## Arguments

 `pathToComponent (String)?`: Path to the component.
-If specified, component will be lazy-imported during suite, after all of the mocks/spies etc. If provided, annotated component will start to receive imported module as first argument.
+If specified, component will be lazy-imported during suite, after all of the mocks/spies etc. If provided, annotated method will start to receive the imported module as a first argument.

 `defaultProps?: (Object | (() => Object))`?: Optional, otherwise - empty object will be created.
+Can't be combined with `@DefaultProps()`, you can have only one.

 ## Examples